Nikita-github10/Internship/README.md

 **Design form using PyQt5 in Python and Add Database connectivity Using SQLite**

-This work was done during the virtual internship in the Months of Sept-Nov 2020 with Electroveda Infotech Pune This work based on UI designing and upload data into the databse SQLite This forms is design for the milk colletion system
+This work was done during the virtual internship in the Months of Sept-Nov 2020 with Electroveda Infotech Pune.
+This work based on UI designing and upload data into the databse SQLite.
+This forms is design for the milk colletion system.

 1 User Login